julienlargetpiet/dmenu_all/README.md

 ## Basic _direct_ commands support

-This programm support touch, cp, mv and cp in the current directory.
+This programm support touch, cp, mv and rm in the current directory.
 To use these command, put an asterisk at the beginning of each _direct_ command

 Example: